-The Chief Information Security Office is responsible for IT security functions.
-The office works with the enterprise to establish the best security practices and risk management processes, and deploys strategies aimed at protecting and securing the Commonwealth's data.
-The agency also plays a major role in promoting security awareness.
+The Office of the Chief Information Security Officer (OCISO) is responsible for IT security functions.
+The Office works with the entire enterprise to establish the best security practices and risk management processes, and deploys strategies aimed at protecting and securing the Commonwealth's data.
+The Office also plays a major role in promoting security awareness.

 Branch Manager: Elwyn Rainer, II

 The Compliance Branch participates in 20+ audits annually that have an IT component.
 This ranges from the annual audits conducted by the Auditor of Public Accounts to audits conducted by regulatory entities such as the Internal Revenue Service and Social Security Administration.
 Enterprise level audits and those specific to COT are part of the work effort of this Branch.
 Agency specific audits are billed to the agency at the security consulting rate.
 This Branch works with agencies to ensure compliance with the Enterprise Control Framework and conducts assessments to measure effectiveness.
 This Branch drives the enterprise risk assessment conducted bi-annually to ensure ongoing compliance with the NIST framework and industry best practices to develop an ongoing strategic roadmap for security.
 Development of Enterprise Security Policy and processes are within the scope of responsibility of the Compliance Branch

 The Directory Services Branch is responsible for the establishment and management of an enterprise directory infrastructure that will provide effective and efficient state-wide authentication for computing resources.
 This includes the management of enterprise directory system level policies that ensure the appropriate application of security controls to protect enterprise identities, as well as identity federation to allow the Commonwealth to conduct business and interact with external entities and systems.